jboulineau/jboulineau.github.io/_posts/2018-05-23-remembering_peter_lawler.md

 <p><center><img src="/assets/images/peter_lawler.jpg" alt="Peter Lawler" ></center></p>

-> "One year ago today a great man died.
-To mark the day I'm re-posting what I wrote at the time in memoriam Peter Augustine Lawler."
+> One year ago today a great man died.
+To mark the day I'm re-posting what I wrote at the time in memoriam Peter Augustine Lawler.

 _Originally published May 24th, 2017_